Zamiell/stardew-valley/Min-Max_Guide.md

 - Go to town.
 - If you got an artifact, donate it to the museum and claim the reward (250g).
 - Check the garbage cans next to the museum + blacksmith.
 - Meet Clint inside of the blacksmith.
-(When leaving the blacksmith, go to the east side.)
+(When leaving the blacksmith, go to the right side.)
 - Check the garbage can next to JojaMart.
 - Meet Pam + Sam + Shane inside of JojaMart.
 (Even though Sam & Shane are working, it still counts as meeting them.)
 - Clear the weeds north-west of JojaMart.